-He was born around 625 BC in Miletus in western Asia Minor.5 If Ionia was the center of philosophical development in Asia Minor (see previous post), then Miletus was the heart of philosophy in Ionia.
+He was born around 625 BC in Miletus in western Asia Minor.5 If Ionia was the center of philosophical development in Asia Minor (see Post 24), then Miletus was the heart of philosophy in Ionia.
 Miletus was a very busy and prosperous city on the western coast of the Aegean Sea.6 The prosperity and stability of Miletus provided fertile ground for philosophy to develop.

 Thales eschewed worldly wealth and advancement, living a life of poverty.
 He was often ridiculed for this, but said nothing to defend himself.
 Instead, he just studied the weather.